Cuprate/cuprate/database/README.md

 This is a _tradeoff_ `cuprate_database` takes as:
 - `bytemuck::pod_read_unaligned` is cheap enough
-- The main API, `service`, needs to returned owned value anyway
+- The main API, `service`, needs to return owned value anyway
 - Having no references removes a lot of lifetime complexity

 The alternative is either: